How to Remove a Stripped Screw

 7. Switch to a flathead screwdriver.

 Does the stripped screw have a Phillips head?
 If so, reach for a flathead screwdriver narrow enough to fit (in its entirety) within the Phillips-head hole.
 Keep in mind that it takes real muscle to pull this off.
-To facilitate things, it’s smart to combine this clever strategy with the rubber band method described in Option 1.
+To facilitate things, it’s smart to combine this clever strategy with the rubber band method described above.

 Rather than run out to purchase a new tool to remove stripped screws, turn to something you probably already have at home: your glue gun.
 Fill the screw head with glue, and stick in your screwdriver until it cools and dries.
 Then it’s just a matter of slowly twisting the stripped screw with a screwdriver until it comes out.